rachel-ng/degree-planner/README.md

 **NOTE**
 - does not include [writing intensives](#writing-intensive-optional)
-- *you can not "double dip" with requirements i.e.*
+- *you can not "double dip" with requirements e.g.*

   ```
   SPAN 26900 - Spanish American Women’s Literature and Cinema (W)    ['plurdiv_a', 'plurdiv_c', 'WI']